Skip to main content

 • Keycloak

-You are not limited to those, however, as you can use the Generic OIDC connector to connect any OIDC-compliant provider.
+You can also use the Generic OIDC connector to connect any OIDC-compliant provider.